Arc to Arcturus, speed to Spica

 Arc to Arcturus, and speed to Spica.
 Scouts learn this phrase.
 Grandparents teach it to kids.
 It’s one of the first sky tools many learn to use in astronomy.

 What’s more, all of these stars are bright enough to be view from most suburbs and small cities.
 After all, Spica serves as a perfect example of a 1st-magnitude star, that is, one of our sky’s brightest stars, on a brightness scale used by the early astronomers Hipparchus (c.190 – c.120 BCE) and Ptolemy (c.100 – c.170 CE).

 And the star Arcturus beams brighter yet, shining one magnitude (2 1/2 times) more brightly than Spica.

-Find the Big Dipper asterism in the northeastern sky in the evening sky this month, maybe around 9 p.m.
-It’s very easy to see, a large noticeable dipper-shaped pattern in the northeast in the evening.
-Once you can see the Big Dipper, notice that it has two parts: a bowl and a handle.
-Then, with your mind’s eye, draw an imaginary line following the curve in the Dipper’s handle until you come to a bright orange star: follow the arc to Arcturus.
-Arcturus is the brightest star the constellation Bootes the Herdsman.
-This star is known in skylore as the Bear Guard.
+Find the Big Dipper asterism in the northeastern sky in the evening this month, maybe around 9 p.m.
+It’s very easy to see, a large noticeable dipper-shaped pattern in the northeast.
+Once you see the Big Dipper, notice it has two parts: a bowl and a handle.
+Then, with your mind’s eye, extend the natural curve in the Dipper’s handle until you come to a bright orange star: Arc to Arcturus!